freedomofpress/securedrop-docs/docs/journalist/submissions.rst

 7. Open the Export Device in your operating system's file manager, and copy the contents of interest to your everyday workstation.

-As a security precaution, we recommend deleting the files on the Export Device after each copy operation.

 When you are done, switch back to the VeraCrypt window, and click **Dismount**.

 You are now ready to write articles and blog posts, edit video and